jerryxh/wp-ecommerce-compare-products/readme.txt

 You can use this plugin when you have installed the WP e-Commerce plugin

 == Changelog ==

+= 2.1.5.1 - 2014/02/04 =
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Fix - Undefined index: _wpsc_compare_category in class-compare_metabox.php

 = 2.1.5 - 2013/12/31 =
 * Feature - Upgraded the plugin to the newly developed a3rev admin panel app interface.